HPI-SWA-Teaching/SWT17-Project-16/HTTP-Core.package/HTTP2PushPromiseFrame.class/README.md

-An HTTP2PushPromiseFrame represents a PushPromise frame as specified in rfc 7540.
+An HTTP2PushPromiseFrame represents a PushPromise frame as specified in RFC 7540.
 Those frames can be sent by the server to perform a server push.